SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Statements.rst

 it ends program execution of the loop,
 ``if`` statement, or ``switch`` statement named by that label.

-When a ``break`` statement is not followed by the name of a statement label, it ends program execution of the ``switch`` statement or the innermost enclosing loop statement in which it occurs.
+When a ``break`` statement isn't followed by the name of a statement label, it ends program execution of the ``switch`` statement or the innermost enclosing loop statement in which it occurs.
 You can't use an unlabeled ``break`` statement to break out of an ``if`` statement.